garylirocks/quickrefs/microsoft-entra-id.markdown

 ## Users

 - User types:
-  - Member (could be defined in this AAD, another AAD, or synced from on-prem AD)
+  - Member (could be defined in this Entra, another Entra, or synced from on-prem AD)
   - Guest (accounts from other cloud providers, with "#EXT#" in the name)
-- If a user is assigned a Azure AD role, then the user is called an **administrator**
+- If a user is assigned a Entra role, then the user is called an **administrator**
 - Users with Global Administrator or User Administrator role can create new users
 - When you delete an account, the account remains in suspended state for 30 days
-- Users can also be added to Azure AD through Microsoft 365 Admin Center, Microsoft Intune admin console, and the CLI
+- Users can also be added to Entra through Microsoft 365 Admin Center, Microsoft Intune admin console, and the CLI
 - All users are granted a set of default permissions, a user's access consists of:
   - the type of user (member or guest)
   - their role assignments